-The International Monetary Fund has published a working paper entitled The Macroeconomics of De-Cashing by Alexei Kireyev, which presents a framework for the economic implications of de-cashing, defined as replacing paper currency with convertible deposits.
+The International Monetary Fund has published a working See Banknote paper.
+More entitled The Macroeconomics of De-Cashing by Alexei Kireyev, which presents a framework for the economic implications of de-cashing, defined as replacing This is often used as a generic expression to refer to banknotes, versus the “metal currency” expression, which refers to coins.
+More with convertible deposits.
 The paper draws a balance on possible positive and negative macroeconomic implications of de-cashing, and proposes policies capable of augmenting its economic and social benefits, while reducing potential costs.

 The IMF writes that working papers are published to elicit comments and encourage debate.
 Here are my thoughts.